 I wanted something to make it feel a bit more updated.
-So off to scour Pinterest I went.
+So off on a Pinterest binge I went.

 Wallpaper seemed like a quick solution and I do love a good grasscloth.
 I was looking for texture but still having nightmares about removing the Coca Cola wallpaper I took out of the rental unit (previous post).
 I also considered some sort of trellis or bamboo for texture.
-I wanted to stay away from another pallet wall as we have sort become the King and Queen of the wood wall and then I saw this...
+I wanted to stay away from another pallet wall as we been there done that with the wood walls and then I saw this…

-I know while I was watching Fixer Upper (alone with my wine and popcorn) that I shouted that's it!!!
+I was watching Fixer Upper (alone with my wine and popcorn) that I shouted that’s it!!!
 I then waited for Dave to come home and made him watch.
-He lives for this stuff. :) I left the idea to marinate for a bit and the very next Saturday Dave woke up and said: "do you want to work on that wall today"?
+He lives for this stuff. 🙂 I left the idea to marinate for a bit so wasn’t pushing or anything when the very next Saturday Dave woke up and said: “hey, do you want to work on that wall you showed me today”?
 Um, YES!